macloo/html_css_templates/README.md

 Resource: [* { Box-sizing: Border-box } FTW](http://www.paulirish.com/2012/box-sizing-border-box-ftw/)

+Resource: [The CSS Box Model](http://css-tricks.com/the-css-box-model/) This is a pretty good illustrated explanation of the box model, which is at the root of the box-sizing issue.

 ##reset stylesheet

 The Web design community includes various opinions about use of a reset stylesheet for CSS.